bcoin-org/bcoin-org.github.io/guides-markdown/segwit.md

 have done with normal scripts.

 Native Segwit programs come with new Address format [bech32][BIP173], so `P2WPKH` and `P2WSH` scripts will always use `bech32` addresses.
-It supports error chacking and is comprised from 3 parts:
+It supports error checking and is comprised from 4 parts:
-`human-readable-part(hrp)`, `version number` and `data`.
-HRP is used for indicating the network `bc` for `mainnet` and `tb` for the `testnet` separated by `1` followed by data and the checksum.
+`human-readable-part(hrp)`, `version number`, `data` and `checksum`.
+HRP is used for indicating the network:
+`bc` for `mainnet` and `tb` for the `testnet` separated by `1` followed by data and the checksum.

 ## Code
-You will notice, that bcoins API doesn't change much between different transaction types.
-Also most of they ring management is same so we'll discuss them first.
+You will notice, that bcoin API doesn't change much between different transaction types.
+Also most of the ring management is same so we'll discuss them first.
+*Note: We'll be using `regtest` for in our code.*

 ### Common Parts

 Most important part in our examples will be `KeyRing`s.
 They store and manage keys and also provide every method needed to handle scripts and signatures.
-That's why we have separated `keyring` in separate, utils folder which will cache `privateKey`s in folder `keys/`.
+That's why we have separated `keyring` in separate utils folder which will cache `privateKey`s in folder `keys/`.
 We only expose `.getRings` method, which will generate or return from cache `N` number of keys.
-After importing we always set `ring.witness = true`, because by defualt it's false.
+After importing we always set `ring.witness = true`, because by default it's false.
 This will tell `KeyRing` to construct P2WPKH addresses instead of P2PKH and vice versa.

 *Note: Segwit only uses Compressed public keys.*